What are Himalayan Foods?

 Another winter favorite, Gorkhali lamb is a curry dish.
 This curry is chunky and involves slow cooking the lamb, adding chunky potatoes and finely chopped onions.

-For enhancing flavor, the lamb is often grilled and sealed with chili mixtures before transferring to the sauce.
+The lamb is often grilled and sealed with chili mixtures to enhance the flavor before transferring it to the sauce.
 In the Himalayas, this food is the favorite of the locals.
 Usually, the curry is served with rice.

 See also: How do Nepalese eat with their hands?